awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-schema-registry-api.md

 + `AccessDeniedException`
 + `EntityNotFoundException`

-## DeleteRegistry Action<a name="aws-glue-api-schema-registry-api-DeleteRegistry"></a>
+## DeleteRegistry Action \(Python: delete\_registry\)<a name="aws-glue-api-schema-registry-api-DeleteRegistry"></a>

 Delete the entire registry including schema and all of its versions\.
 To get the status of the delete operation, you can call the `GetRegistry` API after the asynchronous call\.
-Deleting a registry will disable all online operations for the registry such as the `UpdateRegistry`, `CreateSchema`, `UpdateSchema`, and `RegisterSchemaVersion` APIs\.
+Deleting a registry will deactivate all online operations for the registry such as the `UpdateRegistry`, `CreateSchema`, `UpdateSchema`, and `RegisterSchemaVersion` APIs\.

 **Request**
 + `RegistryId` – *Required:* A [RegistryId](#aws-glue-api-schema-registry-api-RegistryId) object\.